 How To Crate Train Your Puppy

-Knowing how to crate train your puppy is almost an insurance policy against future stress and anxiety.
+For what its worth, I think knowing how to crate train your puppy is almost an insurance policy against future stress and anxiety.
 For your puppy and you, the owner.
 The sooner you get your puppy used to a crate the better.
 The longer you leave it the worse/harder it gets.

 Many people feel sorry for young puppies, especially when they look up at with those “Puppy Dog Eyes”.
 Sometimes you just have to be cruel to be kind.
 That said though, if you start early enough and do it correctly, it shouldn’t be stressful at all.
 Trust me on this one, I know from experience.